- what power to give (financial matters only)

 - when the form specifies

-- if the principal permanently loses decision making capacity.
+- if you permanently lose decision-making capacity.

 Who to appoint

-The person making the appointment (the ‘principal’) can appoint more than one attorney.
+You can appoint more than one attorney.

 - jointly, which means the attorneys must all agree to any decisions and every document must be signed by all of them